jtgry/lakemartinminimall/content/outdoor.md

   button_url: ''
 - template: block-image
   heading: Stone
-  content: "Whether you are creating a walkway or building your home, we are guaranteed
+  content: 'Whether you are creating a walkway or building your home, we are guaranteed
-    to have the stone to fit all of your landscaping needs! \n\nMoss Rock | A perfect balance of nature and community, Moss rock is commonly used for constructing garden walls, sidewalks and for pavers around pools. \n\nRiver Rounds | Whether you need drainage products or landscaping solutions, our round rock products do the job in style .For dry creek beds, many customers use River Rock, . \LWe also supply Drain Rock and River Rock for garden borders and house edging.\n\nCottage Stack & Cottage Corners |There is a certain irresistible charm about a stone house, and we carry a great inventory to choose from to add to your masonry projects.
-We carry a variety of brown and gray stone to choose from.\n\nFlagstone | The Lake Martin Mini Mall carries a large selection of flagstone for your building needs.
-Our exceptional inventory for paving slabs or walkways, patios, fences and roofing.
-    It may be used for memorials, headstones, facades and other constructions. \n"
+    to have the stone to fit all of your landscaping needs!
+We carry a wide variety of rock including Moss Rock, River Rounds, Flagstone, Cottage Stack and Cottage Corners. '
   image: uploads/_DSC0461.jpg
   image_alignment: right
   button_text: ''